 - Throughout this manual, there will times when you see (RA), (YA), or (BA).
 These are referring to red arrow, yellow arrow, and blue arrow.
-We use these to point to a certain spot or part in the pictures. - There are some differences between this install manual and the install videos on our website.
-So, to avoid confusion, follow only the instructions in this manual. - This unit is for 120V AC hook up only so most times this will be plugged into inverter power so it can run while travelling, if a new power wire needs to be run the best time to do this is when the fridge is out of the cavity - Remember your old rear or front control boards will no longer be used, they can be taken completely out or just left in and not used.
+We use these to point to a certain spot or part in the pictures. - There are some differences between this install manual and the install videos on our website because the videos are for the gas/electric cooling units.
+So, to avoid confusion, follow only the instructions in this manual. - If you are installing a cooling unit with a 12V compressor, there is a chance that you will need to run a new wire from the house batteries to the back of the fridge.
+Most manufacturers use 12awg or 14awg wire to supply 12V to the fridge.
+Depending on the distance between the batteries and the fridge, this existing wire might not be big enough to handle the load of the compressor.
+To know for sure if you will need a new wire, you have to install the new cooling unit and push the fridge back into the cabinet.
+Check your house fuse panel supplying 12V to the fridge and make sure this fuse is a 15A fuse, (location of this fuse varies from coach to coach).
+Then hook it up with the existing 12V wire and turn the fridge on.
+If it only runs for a couple seconds and then shuts back down, and then keeps repeating that cycle, you will need a new wire.
+We recommend using a 10awg wire and hook it directly to the batteries.
+Install a 30-amp fuse/breaker in line at the battery to protect your wire going to the fridge. - Remember your old rear or front control boards will no longer be used, they can be taken completely out or just left in and not used.
 Same with wires and fans, what you take off will no longer be used but can be saved for future use if needed or discarded.